mrash/afl-cov/README.md

 system as `afl-cov`.
 This supports scenarios where fuzzing output is collected, say, within a git repository on one system, and coverage results are produced on a different system.
-However, most workflows typically focus on producing `afl-cov` results quickly for current fuzzing runs on the same system.
+However, most workflows typically focus on producing `afl-cov` results simultaneously for current fuzzing runs on the same system.

 ## Workflow
-At a high level, the general workflow for `afl-cov` is:
+At a high level, the general workflow for `afl-cov` against a targeted project is:

-1. Create a spare copy of the project sources compiled with gcov profiling support.
+1. Create a spare copy of the project sources, and compile this copy with gcov profiling support.
-2. Run `afl-cov` while `afl-fuzz` is building test cases.
+2. Run `afl-cov` against the copy while `afl-fuzz` is building test cases against the original sources.
 3. Review the cumulative code coverage results in the final web report.

 Now, in more detail: